-Rather than turning in the bottom poi tion, please confirm you have read the syllabus through the form in teams.
-"I have read the Damonte Ranch High So hool Academic Integrity Policy" "I have read the Prob/Stats Course Syllab "I, the parent or guardian of , (circle one: do or do not ) gra nt Student's na me (printed) permission for my student to use Remind as a communication tool in the classroom."
+Please cut along the line below.
+Retu rn the signed lower portion to your class the next time it meets.
+"I have read the Damonte Ranch High Sci nool Academic Integrity Policy."
+"I have read the Prob/Stats Course Syllab "I, the parent or guardian ofStudent's nan , (circle one: do or do not ) grant as a communication tool in the classroom."
 Student Signature Date Guardian Name (printed) Guardian Signature Date